j4velin/MapsMeasure/README.md

 Build
 -----

-To build the app, add the [Google Play Services lib](http://developer.android.com/google/play-services/index.html "Google Play services") to the build path
+To build the app, add the [Google Play Services lib](http://developer.android.com/google/play-services/index.html "Google Play services") to the build path.
+You need to add a Google Maps API key in the manifest file - [get one here](https://developers.google.com/maps/documentation/android/start#obtain_a_google_maps_api_key "get one here")